La Mesa, California

 My Favorite Thing About Clay

-It reminds me that being soft doesn’t mean being weak, and that strength isn’t about rigidity.
-It’s about the ability to bend, rebuild, and stay with the process.
+Clay is so forgiving, but also so tough.
+You can reshape it, soften it, repair it again and again.
+It reminds me that being soft doesn’t mean being weak, and that strength isn’t about rigidity; it’s about the ability to bend, rebuild, and stay with the process…kind of like life.

 Scenes from the Studio